-The Discord app works with desktop and mobile platforms, combining the features of a chat lobby, a message board and a VoIP chatting system into one app that's not going to hog resources on your phone or PC.
+The Discord app works with desktop and mobile platforms, combining the features of a chat lobby, a message board, a VoIP chatting system and a streaming service into one app that's not going to hog resources on your phone or PC.

-Discord's popularity has only multiplied in recent years, with the app now reaching over 90 million registered users.
-If you're looking to get a group together for PUBG, communicate easily to an entire server of Minecraft players or just hang out online with a small group of friends, then you should keep reading to learn what this growing platform offers.
+Discord's popularity has only multiplied in recent years, with the app reaching over 196 million registered users by our last count.
+If you're looking to get a group together to play Final Fantasy XIV, communicate easily with an entire server of Minecraft players, or just hang out online with a small group of friends to chat about whatever interests you, then you should keep reading to learn what this platform offers.

 How do I get started with Discord?